-Liquidity risk is managed by investing the majority of its assets in investments that can be readily disposed of.
+Liquidity risk is managed by investing the majority of its assets in investments that are traded in an active market and can be readily disposed of.

 In order to manage the Fund's overall liquidity, the Responsible Entity has the discretion to reject an application for units and to defer or adjust redemption of units if the exercise of such discretion is in the best interests of unit holders.
-The Fund did not reject or withhold any redemptions during the year ended 30 June 2024.
+The Responsible Entity did not reject or withhold any redemptions during 2024 and 2023.

-i.
-Maturities of non-derivative financial liabilities
+(i) Maturities of non-derivative financial liabilities